 Picture yourself sitting at a table for six on chairs painted in a faded shade of Aegean blue, its white cotton cloth billowing in the warm breeze, the sea slowly lapping onto the beach just yards from your feet.
-Women, invariably dressed in black, sit on a bench cracking pistachio shells as they gossip about their errant husbands, most of whom can be found at the local taverna downing small glasses of milky retsina chased by tiny cups of thick sweet coffee.
-They too are gossiping.
-The fishing boats coming in and out of the harbour are delivering fish to the few who stand waiting, or passengers carrying baskets of fresh vegetables and the odd live chicken.
+Women, invariably dressed in black, sit alongside one another on a bench cracking pistachio shells as they gossip about their errant husbands, most of whom can be found sitting in the shade of the local taverna downing small glasses of milky ouzo chased by tiny cups of thick sweet coffee.
+The fishing boats start to glide in with crates of glittering fish for the few who stand waiting or passengers carrying baskets of fresh vegetables and the odd live chicken.
 Such is Greek island life.
-The centrepiece of your table is this salad, a beyond sexy mix of nutty spelt, creamy chickpeas, peppery rocket, roasted red peppers, briny black olives and fresh parsley with a punchy honey, lemon, oregano and chilli dressing.
-It’s a firm favourite on my Greek-inspired lunch menu at the School House Gallery and it’s just wonderful served up on a sun-drenched Sunday afternoon alongside a classic feta and greens spanakopita, a deeply naughty mountain of garlicky, lemony roasted potatoes garnished with wild oregano – I always make too many, it’s the law around here – a funky bowl of fava dip dressed with capers, freshly-baked flatbreads and frosty glasses of Kourtakis retsina.
+The centrepiece of your table is this salad, a wonderful combination of nutty pearled spelt, creamy chickpeas, peppery rocket, roasted red peppers, briny Kalamata olives and fresh parsley with a punchy honey, lemon, oregano and chilli dressing.
 Opa, the summer begins!

 1 can chickpeas, rinsed and drained

-450g jar of Karyatis roasted red peppers, drained and roughly chopped
+450g jar of roasted red peppers, drained and roughly chopped

-A generous handful of Kalamata olives, cut into quarters
+A generous handful of Kalamata olives, cut in half

 125g bag of wild rocket, roughly chopped